Evo Morales: General Secretary of the Cocalero Union: 1984–1994

-In his speeches, Morales presented the coca leaf as a symbol of Andean culture that was under threat from the imperialist oppression of the United States.
-In his view, the United States should deal with their domestic cocaine abuse problems without interfering in Bolivia, arguing that they had no right trying to eliminate coca, a legitimate product with many uses which played a rich role in Andean culture.
-In a speech, Morales told reporters "I am not a drug trafficker.
-I am a coca grower.
-I cultivate coca leaf, which is a natural product.
-I do not refine (it into) cocaine, and neither cocaine nor drugs have ever been part of the Andean culture".
-Morales has stated that "We produce our coca, we bring it to the main markets, we sell it and that's where our responsibility ends".

-Morales presented the coca growers as victims of a wealthy, urban social elite who had bowed to United States pressure by implementing neoliberal economic reforms.
-He argued that these reforms were to the detriment of Bolivia's majority, and thus the country's representative democratic system of governance failed to reflect the true democratic will of the majority.
-This situation was exacerbated following the 1993 general election when the centrist Revolutionary Nationalist Movement (Movimiento Nacionalista Revolucionario – MNR) won the election and Gonzalo Sánchez de Lozada became president.
-He adopted a policy of "shock therapy", implementing economic liberalization and widescale privatization of state-owned assets.
-Sánchez also agreed with the U.S. DEA to relaunch its offensive against the Bolivian coca growers, committing Bolivia to eradicating 12500 acre of coca by March 1994 in exchange for US$20 million worth of United States aid, something Morales stated would be opposed by the cocalero movement.
+In his speeches, Morales presented coca as a symbol of Andean culture that was threatened by American imperialism.
+In his view, the US had no right to eliminate coca, which had many traditional uses.
+Morales stated: "We produce our coca, we bring it to the main markets, we sell it and that's where our responsibility ends".
+Morales presented coca growers as victims of a wealthy, urban elite who had bowed to US pressure by implementing neoliberal economic reforms which were detrimental to Bolivia's majority.
+This situation was exacerbated following the 1993 election of the Revolutionary Nationalist Movement, which implemented a policy of "shock therapy", including economic liberalization and widescale privatization of state-owned assets.
+This government also relaunched the anti-coca offensive, committing to the destruction of 12500 acre of coca by March 1994 in exchange for US$20 million worth of US aid; Morales said the cocalero movement would oppose this.

-In August 1994, Morales was arrested; reporters present at the scene witnessed him being beaten and accosted with racial slurs by civil agents.
+In August 1994, Morales was arrested and beaten.
 Accused of sedition, in jail he began a dry hunger strike to protest his arrest.
 The following day, 3000 campesinos began a 360 mi march from Villa Tunari to La Paz.
-Morales would be freed on 7 September 1994, and soon joined the march, which arrived at its destination on 19 September 1994, where they covered the city with political graffiti.
-He was again arrested in April 1995 during a sting operation that rounded up those at a meeting of the Andean Council of Coca Producers that he was chairing on the shores of Lake Titicaca.
-Accusing the group of plotting a coup with the aid of Colombia's FARC and Peru's Shining Path, a number of his comrades were tortured, although no evidence of a coup was brought forth and he was freed within a week.
-He proceeded to Argentina to attend a seminar on liberation struggles.
+Morales was freed on 7 September and joined the march.
+He was again arrested in April 1995 during a sting operation that rounded up attendees of an Andean Council of Coca Producers' meeting that Morales was chairing.
+Prosecutors accused the group of plotting a coup with the aid of Colombia's FARC and Peru's Shining Path, although no evidence of a coup emerged and Morales was freed within a week.